Kenya's Kenyatta apologizes for judges gaffe before poll ruling

 Kenyatta’s long-time rival, Prime Minister Raila Odinga, alleges “rampant illegality” in the vote that handed the son of Kenya’s founding president a first-round victory.
 Kenyatta says the voting was fair.
 A ruling is expected on Saturday.

-An audio of Kenyatta's remarks late on Wednesday, at a Rift Valley resort where he met allies who won seats in parliament and other politicians, swiftly spread on Twitter under the hashtag #sixpeople and Facebook. here
+An audio of Kenyatta's remarks late on Wednesday, at a Rift Valley resort where he met allies who won seats in parliament and other politicians, swiftly spread on Twitter and Facebook. here

 “I look forward, sincerely, to working with you once some six people decide something or other.
 We’re ready anyway, we’re ready once they decide and rule ...
 I hope you are also ready,” Kenyatta told the gathering of his political coalition.